History of Unitarianism: Salters' Hall conference 1719

 The free atmosphere of dissenting academies (colleges) favoured new ideas.
-The effect of the Salters' Hall conference (1719), called for by the views of James Peirce (1673–1726) of Exeter, was to leave dissenting congregations to determine their own orthodoxy; the General Baptists had already (1700) condoned defections from the common doctrine.
-Leaders in the advocacy of a purely humanitarian christology came largely from the Independents, such as Nathaniel Lardner (1684–1768), Caleb Fleming (1698–1779), Joseph Priestley (1733–1804) and Thomas Belsham (1750–1829).
+The effect of the Salters' Hall conference (1719), called for by the views of James Peirce (1673–1726) of Exeter, was to leave dissenting congregations to determine their own orthodoxy.
+The General Baptists had already (1700) condoned defections from the common doctrine.
+Leaders in the advocacy of a purely humanitarian christology came largely from the Independents, such as Nathaniel Lardner (1684–1768), Caleb Fleming (1698–1779), Joseph Priestley (1733–1804), and Thomas Belsham (1750–1829).

-Isaac Newton was an anti-Trinitarian, and possibly a Unitarian (though he may have been Sabellian).
+Isaac Newton was an anti-Trinitarian, and generally identified as an Arian.
 One of his last visitors before his death in 1727 was Samuel Crellius from Lithuania.

 The Unitarian Church 1774

 The formation of a distinct Unitarian denomination dates from the secession (1773) of Theophilus Lindsey (1723–1808) from the Anglican Church, on the failure of the Feathers petition to parliament (1772) for relief from subscription.
 Lindsey's secession had been preceded in Ireland by that of William Robertson D.D.
 (1705–1783), who has been called "the father of Unitarian nonconformity".
 It was followed by other clerical secessions, mostly of men who left the ministry, and Lindsey's hope of a Unitarian movement from the Anglican Church was disappointed.
 The congregation he established at Essex Street Chapel, with the assistance of prominent ministers such as Joseph Priestley and Richard Price, was a pivot for change.
 Legal difficulties with the authorities were overcome with the help of barrister John Lee, who later became Attorney-General.
-By degrees Lindsey's type of theology superseded Arianism in a considerable number of dissenting congregations.
+By degrees, Lindsey's type of theology superseded Arianism in a considerable number of dissenting congregations.

 The Act of Toleration 1689 was amended (1779) by substituting belief in Scripture for belief in the Anglican (doctrinal) articles.
-In 1813 the penal acts against deniers of the Trinity were repealed by the Doctrine of the Trinity Act 1813, largely pushed through Parliament by William Smith, M.P., abolitionist, and grandfather of Florence Nightingale.
-In 1825 the British and Foreign Unitarian Association was formed as an amalgamation of three older societies, for literature (1791), mission work (1806) and civil rights (1818).
+In 1813, the penal acts against deniers of the Trinity were repealed by the Doctrine of the Trinity Act 1813, largely pushed through Parliament by William Smith, M.P., abolitionist, and grandfather of Florence Nightingale.
+In 1825 the British and Foreign Unitarian Association was formed as a combination of three older societies for literature (1791), mission work (1806), and civil rights (1818).

-Attacks were made on properties held by Unitarians, but created prior to 1813.
+Attacks were made on properties held by Unitarians, but created before 1813.
 The Wolverhampton Chapel case began in 1817, the more important Hewley Fund case in 1830; both were decided against the Unitarians in 1842.
 Appeal to parliament resulted in the Dissenters' Chapels Act (1844), which secured that, so far as trusts did not specify doctrines, twenty-five years tenure legitimated existing usage.